-her singing as "expressive and technically virtuosic, earning...whoops and cheers from the capacity crowd."
+her singing as "expressive and technically virtuosic."
 This spring, Beth was selected as a finalist in the Biennial Bach Vocal Competition for American Singers.

-Beth's oratorio performances include Mozart's Coronation Mass, Faure's Requiem, Charpentier's Messe de Minuit pour Noël, Handel's Messiah, and numerous Bach cantatas.
+Beth's solo oratorio performances include Mozart's Coronation Mass, Faure's Requiem, Charpentier's Messe de Minuit pour Noël, Handel's Messiah, Bach's Magnificat, and a number of Bach cantatas.
 On the opera stage, Beth has played Despina in Mozart's Così fan tutte, and most recently created the role of the Unknown Maiden in the world premiere of Chuck Holdeman's opera Young Meister Bach.
 Partial roles and concert performances include Lakmé, Alcina, Serse, Zerlina (Don Giovanni), Marietta (Naughty Marietta), Rose Maurrant (Street Scene), Merry (The Mighty Casey), Lily (The Secret Garden), and soprano soloist in Bach's Mass in B-Minor and BWV 21.
-During her current 4-year tenure with the renowned Bach Choir of Bethlehem, PA, Beth has been soloist a number of times for Conductor Greg Funfgeld and has been recorded by National Public Radio and WWFM.
+During her 4-year tenure with the renowned Bach Choir of Bethlehem, PA, Beth was soloist a number of times for Conductor Greg Funfgeld and has been recorded by National Public Radio and WWFM.
 She has sung in a professional recording of the Saint John Passion, as well as the album Songs of Hope, both on the ANALEKTA label.
+Beth has also been soloist for Greensboro's Bel Canto Company and the Mebane Community Choir.
 In addition to presenting recitals and performing as recurrent soloist for several churches, Beth owns and manages Beth Allen-Gardner Music Studio, where she teaches both voice and piano.

 Beth earned her Bachelor of Music with